 If thieves do gain access to your car, you can make things more difficult for them by having additional security devices fitted.
 This can include steering, clutch pedal and gear stick locks.

 OBD port locks are also available.
-These can be physical, which require a key or code to enter, or electronic.
+These can be physical, which require a key or code, or electronic.
 The latter work alongside immobilisers.
 When you turn off your car, the immobiliser will then prevent further communications between the electronic systems in your car and the OBD port.

 It is also worthwhile fitting and installing the most up-to-date immobilisers.
 They may not deter a thief, but they can slow them down.
 Another good idea is to add a GPS tracker to your car so that its movements can be traced.
 Some will alert you via an app when your car is in motion.